So Seoulful: A First-Time South Korea Travel Guide (Seoul, Jeju & Busan)

 • Currency: South Korean Won (KRW ₩)

-Gwangjang Market is one of the city’s most famous food markets and an essential stop.
-Expect tightly packed stalls serving:
+Gwangjang Market remains one of Seoul’s most iconic food markets and an essential stop for first-time visitors.

 • Gimbap (seaweed rice rolls)